 - Improved health outcomes

-- Improving patient experience
+- · Improving patient experience

-- Responsive, respectful and value-based care
+- · Responsive, respectful and value-based

-- High quality, evidence-based care.
+- · care High quality, evidence-based care.

-- Efficiency of managerial and clinical processes - Staff satisfaction and pride in their work and the care they provide - A better functioning and cohesive practice team - Prevention of adverse outcomes.
+- Efficiency of managerial and clinical processes - · Staff satisfaction and pride in their work and the care they provide - · A better functioning and cohesive practice team - Prevention of adverse outcomes.

-NACCHO and the RACGP have developed the Five Steps Resources, a suite of resources that provide a clear and concise summary of the programs and funding options available to support care for Aboriginal and Torres Strait Islander patients in primary health care settings in order to help Close the Gap by taking 'five steps towards excellent Aboriginal and Torres Strait Islander 'five steps towards' five steps towards' excellent Aboriginal and Torres'.
+NACCHO and the RACGP have developed the Five Steps Resources, a suite of resources that provide a clear and concise summary of the programs and funding options available to support care for Aboriginal and Torres Strait Islander patients in primary health care settings in order to help Close the Gap by taking 'five steps towards excellent Aboriginal and Torres Strait Islander healthcare'.